Harry45/Harry45.github.io/_posts/2019-04-01-Andrew-Ng-Visit.md

 <img src="/images/andrew-ng.jpg" align="left" width = "400" style = "margin-right: 10px; margin-bottom: 10px"/>

 <p align="justify">It was not a big suprise to see the full lecture theatre completely full of postgraduate students, vehement to hear from Prof. Andrew.
-Somewhat surprising though, was the fact that Prof. Andrew came in with a yellow notebook rather than a laptop as we were all expecting some sort of digital presentation.</p>
+Somewhat surprising though, was the fact that Prof. Andrew came in with a yellow notebook rather than a laptop as we were all expecting some sort of digital presentation. </p>

-<p align="justify">Important topics discussed include:</p>
+<p align="justify">Important topics discussed include but not limited to:</p>

 <ul>
-  <li>ANI</li>
+  <li>ANI (Artificial Narrow Intelligence)</li>
-  <li>AGI</li>
+  <li>AGI (Artificial General Intelligence)</li>
   <li>Small Data</li>
   <li>Generalizability</li>
   <li>AI as an Engineering Technique</li>